 How much money does a pen tester make?

-Wages will depend entirely on your experience, skills and other factors which may vary from business to business.
+Wages will depend entirely on your experience, your skills with computer system and other factors such as your competency with computer security however these skills may vary from business to business.
 Freelance penetration testers can stand to make up to £500 per day from their efforts.

 Becoming a penetration tester isn’t an overnight thing, maybe if you’re extremely lucky and you’re already in possession of all of the required skills and can demonstrate them you might land in the industry quicker than others.